webrecorder/browsertrix-crawler/README.md

 The default is `load`, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example), while `--waitUntil networkidle0` may make sense for dynamic sites.

+## Architecture

+The Docker container provided here packages up several components used in Browsertrix.

+The system uses:
+ - `oldwebtoday/chrome` - to install a recent version of Chrome (currently chrome:84)
+ - `puppeteer-cluster` - for running Chrome browsers in parallel
+ - `pywb` - in recording mode for capturing the content

+The crawl produces a single pywb collection, at `/crawls/collections/<collection name>` in the Docker container.

+To access the contents of the crawl, the `/crawls` directory in the container should be mounted to a volume (default in the Docker Compose setup).

 ### Example Usage